uzh/z-pool-tool/doc/ARCHITECTURE.md

 Pool Tool and Sihl follow the [12 Factor App](https://12factor.net/ "12 Factor App") convention.
 Configurations are set using environment variables or, at run-time, using Sihl's configuration service.

 ### Architectural layering
-The architectural layering borrows concepts and from [Domain-driven design](https://martinfowler.com/tags/domain%20driven%20design.html) and [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
+The architectural layering borrows concepts from [Domain-driven design](https://martinfowler.com/tags/domain%20driven%20design.html) and [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).

 #### Domain
-The domain is split up in entities, repositories and commands.
+The domain is split up in entities, repositories, models and commands.

 ##### Entity
 Entities are commonly referred to as "business models" or "business types".
 They represent things such as `Experiment`, `Invitation` or `Experimenter`.
 Some of the business logic lives here.
 They are allowed to depend on other entities only.